 How to unclog a shower drain

-Just like unclogging a toilet, this isn't a pleasant job but there are a range of ways to tackle clogged shower drains, and many of them involve using items you probably already have around the house.
+There are a range of ways to tackle clogged shower drains, and many of them involve using items you probably already have around the house.

-‘Ways to deal with any blockage include removing the obstruction by hand, make use of the plumber’s snake, use boiling water, or buy a drain cleaner product and follow the instructions,’ says Ben Chalk, construction manager at GIR Services (opens in new tab).
+‘Ways to deal with any blockage include removing the obstruction by hand, make use of the plumber’s snake, use boiling water, or buy a drain cleaner product and follow the instructions,’ says Ben Chalk, construction manager at GIR Services.
 ‘Should the problem persist, call in a certified plumber.’

 1. Diagnose the problem